loomltd/statsd-loom-backend/README.md

         $npm install https-proxy-agent

-After that you should add the *proxy* config to the StatsD config file in the librato configuration section:
+After that you should add the *proxy* config to the StatsD config file in the loom configuration section:

 ```js
 {